-As demonstrated in Section 3 of this report, the site is expected to have a minimal impact on the area's existing transportation system compared to the site's existing maximum development potential.
-The site's redevelopment will encourage walking, bicycling, and transit use, as the site is located in the urban core, adjacent to nonresidential uses that serve daily needs and public transportation systems.
+As demonstrated in Section 3 of this report, the redevelopment that may follow this rezoning and Plan Amendment is expected to have a minimal impact on the area's existing transportation system compared to the site's existing maximum development potential.
+The site's redevelopment anticipated by the proposed PUD will encourage walking, bicycling, and transit use, as the site is located in the urban core, adjacent to nonresidential uses that serve daily needs and public transportation systems.
 Furthermore, the proposed redevelopment will have a parking ratio of 0.05, meaning there will be substantially fewer parking spaces than residents in the development.
 This will encourage residents to opt for alternative transportation modes and minimize the number of private cars being brought to and driven in the area.